yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-007_Search_Input_Validation.md

 ## ✅ Expected Result
 - Input is treated as plain text and not executed
-- A "No results found" message is shown (or equivalent)
+- A "No results found" message is shown
 - Application remains stable and secure